The Green Tank submits to the public debate its comments on Greece’s National Recovery and Resilience Plan.

 - coherence and complementarity with other national, sectoral or regional funding programmes.

-With its more specific comments, the Green Tank raises concerns and submits specified proposals concerning the following:
+With its more detailed comments, the Green Tank raises concerns and submits specific recommendations concerning the following:

 - Energy savings and energy efficiency and the extent to which the proposed funding for related actions is compatible with the one promised by the National Plan for Energy and Climate (NECP).

 - Energy storage projects and the need to also include emerging technological options and in particular green hydrogen electrolyzers, as well as the conversion of lignite power plants into thermal energy storage units.